 There are just so many quirky types of accommodations on Penang island.
 Each with its own identity and charm.
 What is always popular are our beaches, with branded hotels that line our busy beach fronts at Batu Ferringhi.
 Rasa Sayang by Shangri-la is one of our oldest most established resort hotel , followed by the quiet charm of Lone Pine refurbished by E&O hotel and properties and many more as you follow the beach road till the end.
 Travellers now do both to discover more of the island, beach stays and city stays.
 Today we picked the Elephant’s Nest, right smack in town.
-Walkable to most tourist attraction under the Unesco Heritage umbrella.
+Walkable to most tourist attractions under the Unesco Heritage umbrella.

 This shop house, turned short stay for holiday makers, has 2 floors.
 The second floor has 2 bedrooms with 2 bathrooms, a private balcony, and a cosy reading room that separates the rooms.
 It sleeps 5 comfortably, with a day bed in the largest room.